dataswap/specs/algorithms/README.md

 ## 3 Dataset Consistency Proof and Verification Toolset

-Dataset Consistency Proof and Verification Toolset用于实现dataset一致性证明算法，包括数据集证明的生成、源数据采样、校验工具.
+The Dataset Consistency Proof and Verification Toolset is designed to implement the dataset consistency proof algorithm.
+It includes functionalities for generating dataset proofs, sampling source data, and verification tools.

-### 3.1 car生成工具
+### 3.1 CAR Generation Tool
 Based on Singularity, the following features can be added:
 - DatasetMerkleTree of DatasetProof (On-chain)
 - CarProofs(MappingFiles and CarMerkleTree) of DatasetProof(Off-chain,stored on IPFS/filecoin)